Friday, January 30, 2009

 Writing and Visual Imagination: Choosing a Concept

-Choosing a concept for your semester-long Concept-folio can be dificult and is certainly challenging.
+Choosing a concept for your semester-long Concept-folio can be difficult and is certainly challenging.
 Let's use this post to declare "working concepts", or initial ideas.
-Post your possible concepts by 9-21 and offer an explanation for your focus.
+Post your possible concepts and offer an explanation for your focus.
 After you post your concept and offer an explanation, be sure to view your classmates' concepts.
 Offer commendations or criticism and don't be shy.
-After all, wouldn't you rather reformulate your concept now as opposed to in November?
+After all, wouldn't you rather reformulate your concept now as opposed to in April?
 And remember- your concept should transcend disciplines; it must be applicable to: